radamsa/webrtc-build/README.md

 <sup>*Since `H264` can currently not be build using Microsoft Visual C++, it is disabled.
 If you prefer to use `clang` and include `H264`, just change the `windows_build.bat` file*</sup>

 Required module win32file.
 [Fix description](https://stackoverflow.com/questions/55551188/python-importerror-no-module-named-win32file).
-Must be installed in python come with Google depot_tools.
+Must be installed in python, that come with Google depot_tools.

 ### Building from scratch
 Assuming your PC can execute Powershell scripts, just double click on the `windows_build.bat` file.
 This should create all files in `c:\wc.XXX`, and create `include` and `lib` subfolders in folder *XXX* inside this cloned repo (where *XXX* - webrtc branch name).